 During the coronavirus lockdown, many improv companies have been experimenting with online shows.
-Oakville Improv (my home company) has been running a lot of Maestro to small audiences while we figure things out.
+Oakville Improv (my home company) has been experimenting with different formats to small audiences since March 2020.
 Here I’ll share some tips we’ve learned for improv on Zoom.
 And I’ll include ideas for adding environment and physicality to your online improv scenes.

 You might think that film and TV actors would have an advantage when improvising over a video stream.
-They don’t — improv on Zoom is much different than simple camera work.
+They don’t — improv on Zoom differs greatly from simple camera work.
 The big problem is eye contact.
 To play “out” to the audience, you need to look right into the camera lens.
 But this takes your eyes off the screen, so you can’t really watch and react to a scene partner.
-The lack of visual cues leads to a lot of overtalk, so it’s even more important to listen and take your time.
+The lack of visual cues leads to a lot of over-talk, so it’s even more important to listen and take your time.

 General Tips for Improv on Zoom